Progress towards a matter wave interferometer for inertial sensing with non-destructive monitoring of Bloch oscillations: Introduction

 Most imaging techniques monitor the trajectory of an atomic cloud by taking snapshots at different stages of its evolution via single shots of incident probe light.
 Unfortunately, the radiation pressure exerted by the probe light destroys the coherence of the matter wave, as the photonic recoil imparted by the scattered light is randomly distributed in all directions.
 This holds for techniques measuring the instantaneous density distribution (e.g.~absorption imaging), as well as for techniques measuring the velocity distribution, such as recoil-induced resonance spectroscopy \cite{Guo92} or Bragg spectroscopy \cite{Stenger99}.
 In fact, very few non-destructive techniques have been demonstrated so far.
 Dispersive imaging \cite{Andrews96} allows taking some dozens of pictures of a Bose-condensate before destruction.
 Electron beam imaging \cite{Ott08} is another example of non-invasive mapping of ultracold atomic density distributions.

 A different approach makes use of optical cavities to steer the scattered light into a single cavity mode, making use of the very large Purcell factor of resonant cavities.
 Now, the scattering process becomes coherent, the mechanical impact of the incident light becomes predictable and can be taken into account, while heating can be avoided.
 The dynamics has been experimentally demonstrated in Refs.~\cite{Slama07,Bux11} using a ring cavity.
-In those experiments, when one of two counter-propagating cavity modes is pumped by a sufficiently far-detuned laser, the Bose-condensate only responds by scattering light into the backward direction.
-The time-evolution of the recorded backscattered light contains all information on the condensate's trajectory.
-This feature can, as proposed in \cite{Samoylova14,Samoylova15}, be harnessed to monitor predefined matter wave trajectories, for example, Bloch oscillations.
+In those experiments, when one of two counter-propagating cavity modes was pumped by a sufficiently far-detuned laser, a Bose-condensate confined in the mode volume responded by scattering light exclusively into the backward direction.
+The time-evolution of the recorded backscattered light contained all information on the condensate's trajectory, while the purely dispersive interaction with the cavity mode prevented decoherence of the condensate.

+Eventually, atoms get lost due to parametric heating or collisions with the background gas.
+However, continuous matter wave interferometry has made tremendous progress with the recent achievement of continuous Bose-Einstein condensation \cite{Chen21}, and it seems very promising to combine methods allowing for a continuous refilling of the reservoir of atoms participating in the dynamics with non-destructive monitoring techniques.

-The popularity of ultracold strontium in matter wave interferometry \cite{Katori99,Yasuda04,Ido03,Takamoto05,Derevianko11} has various reasons.
-The existence of a strong dipole-allowed transition (linewidth $\Gamma_{461}/2\pi=30.5\U{MHz}$) and a narrow intercombination line (linewidth $\Gamma_{689}/2\pi=7.6\U{kHz}$) allows rapid optical cooling close to the recoil temperature.
+The popularity of ultracold strontium \cite{Katori99,Yasuda04,Ido03,Takamoto05,Derevianko11} in matter wave interferometry \cite{Tino19,Rudolph20,HuLiang17,HuLiang20} has various reasons.
+The existence of a strong dipole-allowed transition (linewidth $\Gamma_{461}/2\pi=30.5~$MHz) and a narrow intercombination line (linewidth $\Gamma_{689}/2\pi=7.6~$kHz) allows rapid optical cooling close to the recoil temperature.
 The electronic ground state $^1S_0$ of the bosonic isotopes has no magnetic moment, which makes it insensitive to stray magnetic fields.
 The abundant $^{88}$Sr isotope exhibits a small $s$-wave scattering length ($a_s=-2a_B$, with $a_B$ the Bohr radius), such that interatomic collisions can be neglected.
 It is thus not surprising that very stable Bloch oscillations induced by gravity on ultracold $^{88}$Sr trapped in a vertical standing wave could be observed \cite{Ferrari06} and applied to gravity measurement.
 Finally, as we will show in this paper, the narrowness of the intercombination line, although requiring stable laser sources to drive it, facilitates cavity-assisted spectroscopy on this transition.